-They do not form part of the Council's single entity balance sheet, although under s222 of the Local Government (Scotland) Act 1973, the property of the Common Good "vest[s] in" the relevant local authority.
+The Common Good Fund accounts do not form part of the Council's single entity balance sheet, although under s222 of the Local Government (Scotland) Act 1973, the property of the Common Good "vest[s]" in the relevant local authority.
 However they are included within the group accounts of the Council.
-A copy of the group accounts can be obtained from the address above.
+A copy of the group accounts can be obtained from the address above, or on the Council's website at www.renfreshire.gov.uk.

+Auditors:

-Auditors: Audit Scotland 4 th Floor, South Suite The Athenaeum Building 8 Nelson Mandela Place Glasgow G2 1BT Investment Managers: Aberdeen Standard Capital Limited 1 George Street Edinburgh EH2 2LL Investment Advisors: Hymans Robertson LLP 20 Waterloo Street Glasgow G2 6DB
+Audit Scotland 4th Floor, South Suite The Athenaeum Building 8 Nelson Mandela Place Glasgow G2 1BT abrdn plc 1 George Street Edinburgh EH2 2LL Investment Advisors: